turh2019/AnizzamaWeb/README.md

-To refresh the website, change the number #1 to any diffrent number! sda
+To refresh the website, change the number #2 to any diffrent number!